 Timing Is Everything

-The timing of when you start dating can have a significant impact on your divorce case.
-For example, the news of you dating someone else may not be well received by your spouse and could cause further distress and anger, making it more challenging to settle the divorce amicably.
+The timing of when you start dating during divorce can have a significant impact on your divorce case.
+For example, the news of you dating someone while going through a divorce may not be well received by your spouse and could cause further distress and anger, making it more challenging to settle the divorce amicably.
 Your spouse may want to make the process as difficult as possible for you and prolong your divorce case.

 Dating and Spousal Support